 Pathology residents interested in a research-focused career in academia will find a wealth of opportunities at UNC.
 Trainees with an interest in research find enthusiastic support from the faculty and Program, including help in identifying research mentors within the medical center and in structuring a research career path.
 Residents may choose to do research for their elective rotations, permitting them to acquire substantial research experience during their residency training.

 Research can be approached as either a part-time or full-time endeavor, depending on the resident’s interest.
-Part-time projects can be undertaken while the resident is rotating through a particular service, or during a particular elective, and include activities such as publishing a case report, case series, or evaluating a new laboratory test or instrument.
-Full-time research can be carried out during electives in the residency training program, in a fully funded fifth-year Research Fellowship, and within the numerous post-residency clinical subspecialty fellowships.
+Projects can be undertaken while the resident is rotating through a particular service, or during a particular elective, and include activities such as publishing a case report, case series, or evaluating a new laboratory test or instrument.
 Residents may embark on research projects solely within the Department or as joint ventures with investigators in other departments within the medical center.

 Post-residency Clinical Fellowship Training Programs at UNC offer a wide range of accredited fellowships in specialized areas of anatomic and clinical pathology.
 UNC residents are given preferential consideration for these post-residency fellowship opportunities, which span the broad spectrum of subspecialty pathology.